-Therefore, I wanted to offer a short reading list with some basic background to the Quaker tradition here in hopes of helping those who are getting started out and want to know more about the history, beliefs, and practice of the Religious Society of Friends.
+Here is a short reading list with some basic background to the Quaker tradition in hopes of helping those who are getting started out and/or want to know more about the history, beliefs, and practice of the Religious Society of Friends.
 I hope that this list can be of use in folks’ quest to make their understanding and practice of Quakerism more rich, more full, and more critical.
-I believe that there is a push to make us lose our robust religious language in favor of a very safe religious language that will not challenge the imperial powers, that will not challenge the ego of self, that will not lay us open before Love or call truth to power.
+I believe that there is a push to make people of faith lose their robust religious language in favor of a very safe religious language that will not challenge the imperial powers, that will not challenge the ego of self, that will not lay us open before Love or call truth to power.
 We have much to learn from and grow into.
 I hope what is offered can help give you but a taste.

 As always, the Wikipedia article on Quakers is a good and very accessible place to start.